Muterra/doc-golix/security-whitepaper.md

 Golix is a cryptgraphic protocol designed to fill this void.
 It allows for both asynchronous delivery and asynchronous sharing, making scalable encryption of data at rest possible even for highly-dynamic social systems.
 Critically, it requires no trust in a centralized server to achieve confidentiality of transferred data.

-**Note on things that are missing:** need to talk about having asynchronous comms, and (very importantly) asynchronous/"dynamic" sharing.
-Asynchronous messaging with synchronous sharing isn't wholly asynchronous.

 # Threat model

 Golix protects the informational autonomy of an abstract digital ```entity-agent``` comprised of three public/private keypairs.
 That is to say, the Golix protocol affords these ```entities``` strict and exclusive control over: